sahahn/BPt/docs/dataset.rst

 Scope
 ======

-See concept :ref:`Scopes`.
+See concept :ref:`Scope`.
 In particular, with respect to the :ref:`Dataset` class is the option for passing the name of a scope.
 Functions: :func:`add_scope <Dataset.add_scope>`,
 :func:`add_scopes <Dataset.add_scopes>`, :func:`remove_scope <Dataset.remove_scope>`